 - Visa under the Immigration Arrangement for Non-Local Graduates; or

 - Dependent visa / entry permit (students who were 18 years old or above when they were issued with such visa / entry permit by the Director of Immigration)

 2. What is the Hang Seng University of Hong Kong (HSUHK)?

 The Hang Seng University of Hong Kong (HSUHK) is a non-profit private liberal-arts-oriented university in Hong Kong with five Schools (Business, Communication, Decision Sciences, Humanities & Social Science, and Translation) and around 5,000 full-time students.

 3. Are all programmes offered by HSUHK recognised in Hong Kong?

 Yes.
-HSSC received the Institutional Review (IR) status from HKCAAVQ in 2008, which recognised that the School has overall appropriate academic environment to operate programmes, meeting the standards of Bachelor Degree level at the QF level 5.
+HSSC received the Institutional Review (IR) status from the Hong Kong Council for Accreditation of Academic and Vocational Qualifications (HKCAAVQ) in 2008, which recognised that the School has overall appropriate academic environment to operate programmes, meeting the standards of Bachelor Degree level at the QF level 5.
 Later, HSSC set up HSMC, which was registered under the Post-secondary College Ordinance (Cap 320), offering all degree programmes, bachelor’s and master programmes, accredited by HKCAAVQ.

 Programme Information and Application